PeterCamilleri/CX16/quirks/favorites.md

 Up till now, we've been looking at instructions and addressing modes with reasonable, if not great, levels of support.
-It's time now to look into the much less than reasonable regions of the 65C02.
+It's time now to look into the much less than reasonable regions of the W65C02S.
 Since this area is so chaotic, both instructions and addressing modes will be presented in one table.
-Here it is in a its horrible glory:
+Here it is in all its horrible glory:

 M/I                     |  bbr   |  bbs   | cpx    | cpy    | jmp    | ldx    | ldy    |  rmb   |  smb   | stx    | sty    | trb    | tsb    |
 ------------------------|:------:|:------:|:------:|:------:|:------:|:------:|:------:|:------:|:------:|:------:|:------:|:------:|:------:|